 But Canada’s iconic fur trapping company has come a long way since its roots on the St. Lawrence, and even further over the past few years.
 How?
 By embracing their Canadian roots and investing in building the iconic Hudson’s Bay brand – I mean those blue, yellow, green and red stripes are basically a pseudo-Canadian flag.
 HBC has been killing it on social and has taken their visual content to a whole new level.
 Their Instagram feed alone is proof that: (1) Canadians are stylish, and (2) that The Hudson’s Bay Company is not your grandmother’s department store anymore.
 Keep it up HBC, and please put those blankets on sale soon!

 Ask a twenty-something where she bought her super cool outfit and she’ll likely say Aritzia.
 Aritzia has nailed marketing to women who are too young for mom-jeans and who have graduated from American Eagle, Bluenotes and Abercrombie and Fitch.
 How are they reaching their target?
 Through awesomely curated content on Instagram.

-The Vancouver-based boutique has nailed their aesthetic and their visuals are gorgeous, aspirational and always on brand.
+The Vancouver-based boutique has nailed its aesthetic and its visuals are gorgeous, aspirational and always on-brand.
 Community management is Aritizia’s strong suit, the brand simply has user-generated content on lock.